Debugging information: Debugging information

-This information may be stored in the symbol table of an object file, executable file, or shared library, or may be in a separate file.
+Information of type (3) may be stored in the symbol table of an object file (including executable file or shared library), or may be in a separate file.
+The other types are required for the functioning of non-debugging features and typically need to stay with the object file.

-On some systems, e.g., z/OS, the debug information contains more than just the symbol tabled, e.g., the ADATA discussed in contains source code.

 Debugging information can take up quite a bit of space, especially the filenames and line numbers.
-Thus, binaries with debug symbols can become quite large, often several times the stripped file size.
-To avoid this extra size, most operating system distributions ship binaries that are stripped, i.e. from which all of the debugging symbols have been removed.
+Thus, binaries with debugging information can become quite large, often several times the stripped (has its symbols and other debugging information removed) file size.
+To avoid this extra size, most operating system distributions ship binaries that are stripped, i.e. from which all of the debugging symbols (type (3)) have been removed.
 This is accomplished, for example, with the strip command in Unix.
-If the debugging information is in separate files, those files are usually not shipped with the distribution.
+If the debugging information is in separate files, those files are usually not shipped with the distribution and fetched only when needed.